 When litigation is necessary, Darren helps clients assert their rights.
 He has successfully litigated high stakes commercial disputes with significant wins in connection with insurance coverage, D&O coverage, and cyber insurance for some of the largest data breaches in history.

-He has been recognized for his work by Legal 500, which lists Darren as a recommended lawyer in the Insurance: Advice to Policyholders category.
-Darren has been named a Law360 Rising Star, one of the “Best Lawyers Under 40” by the National Asian Pacific American Bar Association (NAPABA), and is a fellow of the American Bar Foundation.
+Darren has been recognized for his work on behalf of insurance policyholders by Legal 500, Chambers USA, and has been named a Law360 Rising Star, as well as one of the “Best Lawyers Under 40” by the National Asian Pacific American Bar Association.

 Darren is a leader at Orrick, currently serving as co-leader of Orrick’s Diversity, Equity and Inclusion Initiative, and previously as deputy, co-leader and leader of the Complex Litigation and Dispute Resolution practice from 2016-2020.
 He is passionate about making the legal profession inclusive for all and takes an active role in D&I industry engagements, including as a fellow in the Leadership Council on Legal Diversity and participating in the Diversity in Law Hackathon.

 Darren also is deeply committed to pro bono work and community involvement.
 He’s handled administrative trials and hearings on behalf of asylum seekers and low-income tenants and provided litigation advice to nonprofit organizations.
 For his efforts, Legal Services for Children honored him with the Pro Bono Advocate Award twice.
 Currently, Darren is the chair of the Asian Americans Advancing Justice – Asian Law Caucus, and serves on the board of Legal Services for Children.